RTEMS/rtems-docs/c-user/fatal_error.rst

     There is not enough memory for the workspace.
 This fatal error may occur during system initialization.
 It is an application configuration error.

-INTERNAL_ERROR_WORKSPACE_ALLOCATION (3)
-    An allocation from the workspace failed.
-This fatal error may occur during system initialization.
-It is an application configuration error.

-INTERNAL_ERROR_INTERRUPT_STACK_TOO_SMALL (4)
-    The configured interrupt stack size is too small.
-This fatal error may occur during system initialization.
-It is an application configuration error.

 INTERNAL_ERROR_THREAD_EXITTED (5)
     A non-POSIX thread entry function returned.
 This is an API usage error.